If Trump Can Win, Surely YOU Can Win!

-Three euros – there's not much else you can buy for that amount these days, let alone something that could earn you a 100 million percent return on investment!
+Three euros and fifty cent– there's not much else you can buy for that amount these days, let alone something that could earn you a 100 million percent return on investment!

 So, take advantage and let the winds of crazy fill your sails.
 Have your shot at this Thursday's epic PowerBall jackpot.

 To quote the Donald, other than three euros, "what have you got to loose?"